#

 What is Sensitive Data?

 Sensitive data is information that must be protected against unauthorized disclosure.
 It can be in physical or electronic form and includes PII (Personally identifiable information), PHI (Protected health information), and more.
-Typically, there are three main types of sensitive data that hackers and malicious insiders tend to exploit: personal information, business Information, and classified information.
-If any of this data falls into the wrong hands, it could deal a fatal blow to the parties concerned, regardless of whom they are; individuals, companies, and government entities alike.
+There are three main types of sensitive data that hackers and malicious insiders tend to exploit: personal, business, and classified information.
+If sensitive data falls into the wrong hands, it could be a fatal blow to the parties concerned, regardless of who they are: individuals, companies, and government entities.

 Levels of Sensitive Data